Central portion of the Carrizo-Wilcox Aquifer Groundwater Availability Model (GAM)

-In 2015 the Texas Water Development Board contracted with INTERA Inc. (teamed with RW Harden and Associates, GSI Environmental Inc., Alan Dutton, Tom Ewing, and John Doherty) to evaluate faults in the central portion of the Carrizo-Wilcox Aquifer and improve their representation in the groundwater availability model for the Central portion of the Carrizo Wilcox, Queen City, and Sparta Aquifers.
-The project is expected to be completed in 2017.
+In 2015 the Texas Water Development Board (TWDB) contracted with INTERA Inc. (teamed with RW Harden and Associates, GSI Environmental Inc., Alan Dutton, Tom Ewing, and John Doherty) to evaluate faults in the central portion of the Carrizo-Wilcox Aquifer and improve their representation in an updated groundwater availability model for the central portion of the Carrizo Wilcox, Queen City, and Sparta Aquifers.
+The project was completed at the end of 2018.

 Stakeholder Advisory Forums (SAF)

 Send us an email if you would like to receive SAF notifications.